 To make Texas State Park reservations is really easy.
 The system recently had an update, and now you simply create an account, pick out which site you want to reserve, and then show up with your confirmation number!
 This information will also apply to making day-use reservations as well.

 Reserve America is the powerhouse behind the updated system, and this company has its own independent site you can use to reserve campsites wherever you’re looking to stay.

 I’ve used it while traveling, so know it has a great reputation for being able to locate sites efficiently.

 How to set up your reservation:

 Go to the Texas State Parks site and create an account.
-If you have a parks pass you can enter it in too.
+If you have a park pass you can enter it too.

 Type in the date range you’re looking to stay, but know there’s a ‘flexibility’ option if you’re open to days outside of that particular window.

 Here’s where it will give you your selection, but also show you parks close by as well.
 Helpful if you haven’t memorized my parks by region!